aarondupon/quote-cli/readme.md

     ```bash
     # run after build and global installation
-    $ npm run build
+    $ npm run build # Build the project
-    $ npm i -g . # intall global
+    $ npm i -g . # Install global for testing localy
+    $ quote-cli --help # Now you can use qoute-cli anyware in your terminal 🍻
+    ```
+    or pack the project for distributed to others or published to a package registry.

+    ```bash
+    # run after build and global installation
+    $ npm run build # Build the project
+    $ npm pack # Package the module
+    $ npm install -g ./aarondupon-quote-cli-1.0.0.tgz
-    $ quote-cli --help # now you can use qoute-cli anyware in your terminal 🍻
+    $ quote-cli --help # Now you can use qoute-cli anyware in your terminal 🍻
     ```